jagath-sajjan/Torrent67/README.md

 ![Tor67 Demo](demo.gif)

-A lightweight, custom BitTorrent client built from scratch in Go.
+a lightweight custom BitTorrent client built from scratch in Go.

-Tor67 bypasses the bloat of modern UI-heavy clients, providing a raw, high performance CLI engine for parsing `.torrent` files, communicating with trackers, and downloading files via a concurrent P2P swarm.
+Tor67 bypasses the bloat of modern UI heavy clients high performance CLI engine for parsing `.torrent` files communicating with trackers and downloading files via a concurrent P2P swarm.

 ## Features
-* **Built from Scratch:** Custom implementation of the BitTorrent Peer Wire Protocol.
+Custom implementation of the BitTorrent Peer Wire Protocol.
-* **Highly Concurrent:** Utilizes Go's Goroutines to spin up a massive worker pool, downloading pieces from dozens of peers simultaneously.
+Utilizes Go's Goroutines to spin up a massive worker pool, downloading pieces from dozens of peers simultaneously.
-* **Multi Tracker Support:** Parses `announce-list` to scrape fallback HTTP/HTTPS trackers.
+Parses `announce-list` to scrape fallback HTTP/HTTPS trackers.
-* **Cryptographic Verification:** Verifies incoming blocks against SHA-1 piece hashes to ensure absolute data integrity.
+Verifies incoming blocks against SHA-1 piece hashes to ensure absolute data integrity.
-* **Cross Platform:** Statically compiled standalone binaries for macOS (Apple Silicon/Intel), Windows, and Linux.

 ## Installation

-You can download the pre compiled binaries from the `build/` directory, or compile it yourself if you have Go installed:
+You can download the pre compiled binaries from the releases, or compile it yourself if you have Go installed:

 ```bash
 git clone https://github.com/jagath-sajjan/Torrent67.git